 Modern photograph of original school house with addition added on at some point.
 The roof is modern; stove pipe in evidence.
 Framing of school bell on top of roof remains,

 Peter Stoutenburg owned a saw mill on lot 5 concession 8.
 He built the wooden tower, which fell down in 1919, southwest of his house.
 See page 56 of Kolapore Remembered (Bill Milne and Alvin Wilson) for a photo of tower.

 Twelve men before 13 deer and 2 dogs.
 Back row: Sandy Sanderson, Harry Porteus, Ed Fryer, Jack Royal, Fred Smith, William Bannerman.
 Front: Harold Freethy, Henry McAteer, John McAteer, Stewart Gardiner, Frank Dobson, Bill McAteer.
 This photograph was taken at Cooper's lumber yard and mill.

 William Fee, Albert Jackson, W. Anderson and daughter, Archie Bell, beside wagon William Betts, owner of horse and wagon Jack Stoutenburg, boy on wagon Ross White, behind wagon Harriet White, Mabel Johnston, Ethel Johnston, behind Ethel is Muriel White, on Ethel's left is Rhoda Johnston, the little boy is Leslie White and on his left is Sophia Johnston, standing with arms folded is Joe Stoutenburg, sitting on post is Sanford Lougheed, on sawdust wagon with team is J. Harvery, in white shirt is John Johnston and on his left are Ivo Stoutenburg and Haz Ward, sitting in front of piles of hoops is Cliff Long.
 There are also three horses.

 From left to right.
 Back row: Teacher Mary Conn, Harold McFee, Calvin Parks.
 Middle row: Sadie Sammons, Florence McNichol, Lloyd Rear, Audrey Cole, Maxine Hutchison, Doris Wilson, Ina Lanktree, Jean McAfee, Marjorie Wilson.
 Front: Melville Parks, Paul Cole, Harold Huthison, Glen Cole, Frank Dobson, Keith Cole, Mansell Parks.

 Peter Stoutenburg, Tom White and Wilfred Wilson at Tom White's farm.
-A team of horses hauling logs a mill on winter sled.
+A team of horses hauling logs to a mill on winter sled.

 The Johnston and White Sawmill was on Lot 5, Concession 8, on the east side of Grey Road 2, just south of the Kolapore Church near the current Hunt Club.